 Google organic search is responsible for 59.2% of the world’s web traffic (Sparktoro)

 This search engine was developed in 1998 by a search firm with the primary goal of analyzing backlinks authority.
 Google has expanded to provide more than 50 internet services over the years.

-From site speed to mobile-friendliness, different technical factors have been explained in both Bing and Google’s ranking algorithms.
+Different technical factors have been explained in both Bing and Google’s ranking algorithms, from site speed to mobile-friendliness.

 As a result, as you invest in optimizing the site’s behind-the-scenes structure and its on-page technical SEO.
 This implies that you will almost certainly receive positive search results from both Bing and Google.